systemd.mount — Mount unit configuration

 binary is executed in, and in

-terminated.
-Note that the User= and Group= options are
+service.
+Note that the User= and Group= options are not

 Optionally, a mount unit may be accompanied by an automount unit, to allow on-demand or parallelized mounting.
 See systemd.automount(5).

 Mount points created at runtime (independently of unit files

 and appear like any other mount unit in systemd.
 See

 /proc/self/mountinfo description in

 Some file systems have special semantics as API file systems for kernel-to-userspace and userspace-to-userspace interfaces.
 Some of them may not be changed via mount units, and cannot be disabled.
 For a longer discussion see API File Systems.

 If a mount unit is beneath another mount unit in the file system hierarchy, both a requirement dependency and an ordering dependency between both units are created automatically.

 Block device backed file systems automatically gain